Sean Rea: Loans to Valour FC

+Return from loan

 Rea made his competitive debut for Montreal in their 2023 season-opener against Inter Miami on February 25, entering as a substitute in an eventual 2-0 defeat.
+He scored his first goal for Montreal on April 18, 2023, in a 2-0 victory over Vaughan Azzurri in the first round of the 2023 Canadian Championship.
+Upon completion of the 2023 Season, CF Montréal would announce that they would not pick up Rea's contract for 2024, ending his time with the club.

+Castellón B

+Ahead of the 2024 season, he went on trial with the Portland Timbers.
+In March 2024, he began training with Spanish club CD Castellón of the Primera Federación, arranging a pre-contract coniditonal upon the club's promotion to the second tier for the next season.
+He then signed with the second team CD Castellón B in the Tercera Federación for the remainder of the season.
+He made his debut for the second team on March 8 against CF Gandía.
+However, the club did not adhere to the terms of the original pre-contract to join the first team for the 2024-25 season, so he chose to depart the club.

+HFX Wanderers

+On July 31, 2024, Rea returned to the Canadian Premier League, signing a contract through 2025 with HFX Wanderers.
+There were reports he had a deal in principle with fellow CPL club Atlético Ottawa, however, salary cap constraints prevented the deal from being finalized.
+He made his debut on August 5 against Vancouver FC.
+On September 14, 2024, he scored his first goal in a 3-0 victory over Forge FC.

 International career

 At international level, Rea is eligible to represent both the Canadian and Italian national teams.

 In November 2016, he debuted in the Canadian national program, attending a national U14 camp.
 In 2017, he was named to the Canada U15 team for the 2017 CONCACAF Boys' Under-15 Championship.
 He scored his first international goal on August 14 against Costa Rica U15.
 In 2017, Rea was named to the Canada U17 team for the 2019 FIFA U-17 World Cup.

+In May 2023, Rea was listed on the Canada preliminary rosters for the 2023 CONCACAF Nations League Finals.

 Personal life

 Rea has Italian heritage and is a fan of Serie A club Napoli.

 He holds an Italian passport through his grandfather, who emigrated from Italy to Canada.